Jahnavi Ray

 What makes group buying so complex in B2B?

-In most enterprise deals, there are at least 6 to 10 people involved in the decision.
-That’s not theory.
-That’s data from Gartner’s research on B2B buying behavior: https://www.gartner.com/en/articles/what-is-a-b2b-buying-committee
+In most enterprise deals, there are at least 5 people involved in the decision, and most software buyers make purchasing decision as a team.
+That’s a fact from Gartner’s research on B2B buying behavior: https://www.gartner.com/en/digital-markets/insights/5-key-insights-about-the-software-buying-team

 Each of those stakeholders brings their own: